 The Strategic Initiatives (SI) Program engages in active horizon scanning to identify initiatives of high strategic impact in order to continuously push the boundaries of systemic analyses.

-The program works closely with the IIASA National Member Organizations (NMOs) to identify NMO specific research interests and needs, and leverage the expertise available across the institute to break new ground in systems research and applications while also establishing and building strategic partnerships.
+The program works closely with the IIASA National and Regional Member Organizations (MOs) to identify MO-specific research interests and needs and leverage the expertise available across the institute to break new ground in systems research and applications while also establishing and building strategic partnerships.
 IIASA strategic initiatives are time-bound and set up via periodic competitive, rigorously scrutinized, internal calls for proposals.

 The objectives of a Strategic Initiative include: